cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 import matplotlib.pyplot as plt
 ```

-To showcase a few methods in Seaborn, two unique sets of data will be
+Two unique sets of data will be created.
+The first set of data
-created.
-The first set of data represents how a user's phone storage is
+represents how a user's phone storage is allocated and the second
-allocated and the second set represents how a user has used the photos
+set represents how a user has used the photos application over
-application over the past 5 months.
+the past 5 months.

 ```python
 # the data represents how storage is allocated on a user's phone